guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 Now, let's consider this from an attacker's perspective.

-If we have a type confusion vulnerability that allows arbitrary memory writes, many times we need to put in a lot of effort to construct our own ROP  chain, and sometimes our exploit might not even succeed.
-But if our target is this type of fingerprint TA or similar TAs, we can attempt to attack these state variables directly to unlock the phone.
+If we have a type confusion vulnerability that allows arbitrary memory writes, many times we need to put in a lot of effort to construct our own ROP  chain, and sometimes our exploit might not even succeed.For example, a vulnerability can help us write a bit 0 to arbitrary address, off by 1 and etc..
+But if our target is fingerprint TA or similar TAs, we can attempt to attack these state variables directly to unlock the phone.
 A clear prerequisite here is that the memory page where these state variables are stored must be writable.

 ## 6.3 Information leakage

-- Vulnerability
+- Vulnerabilities
   - ![General Architecture](/images/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing/WX20240529-183256@2x.png)
 - Logs
   - Check `/proc` or `cat /proc/kmsg`